Unity-Billal-mesloub/postman-code-generators/codegens/postman-cli/README.md

-# codegen-curl
+# codegen-postman-cli

-> Converts Postman-SDK Request into code snippet for cURL.
+> Converts Postman-SDK Request into code snippet for Postman CLI.

 #### Prerequisites
 To run Code-Gen, ensure that you have NodeJS >= v8.
-A copy of the NodeJS installable can be downloaded from
+A copy of the NodeJS installable can be downloaded from https://nodejs.org/en/download/package-manager.

 ## Using the Module
-The module will expose an object which will have property `convert` which is the function for converting the Postman-SDK request to cURL code snippet and `getOptions` function which returns an array of supported options.
+The module will expose an object which will have property `convert` which is the function for converting the Postman-SDK request to Postman CLI code snippet and `getOptions` function which returns an array of supported options.

 ### convert function
 Convert function takes three parameters